sefunmi4/qpp-gcc/docs/data-structures/quantum_containers.md

 return false;
 ```

-- `qvector` provides contiguous storage for a sequence of `qint` states.
+- `qvector` provides contiguous storage for a sequence of `qint` states and lets
+  you inspect or collapse their shared superposition when necessary.
 - Each `qint` carries multi-axis orientation data while remaining hashable.
 - `entangled_set` tracks which states have been observed using its salted hash
   function.